MailOnline: Content

 MailOnline features a broad mixture of international news, and carries mainly UK-focused coverage of sport, personal finance, travel, celebrity news, science and lifestyle editorial.
 As of September 2014, it employs 615 people, including 406 editorial staff.
-These create over 750 articles per day, the editorial stance of which broadly reflects that of the Daily Mail, being to the right wing of mainstream British politics and no longer supporting the UK Conservative Party.
+These create over 750 articles per day.

 A major component of the website is its entertainment news.
 It is estimated that 25% of the traffic received by the website is purely to access the entertainment and gossip stories.
 The site publishes statistics about this activity.
 The house rules state that the monitors usually remove comments they do not agree with or inappropriate content in full, although they do reserve the right to edit comments.
 The site also does not allow comments on some articles for legal or editorial reasons.

 Sourcing

 In 2011, the first year of the Online Media awards, MailOnline won for "Best Brand Development."

 In March 2012, the Poynter Institute published an article criticising the MailOnline for failing to give proper attribution to the sources of some article content, and often reprinting paragraphs without permission or attribution.
 The article said that when the MailOnline is called out for stealing content, it will sometime removes the text in question without acknowledging or apologising for the problem.

-Martin Clarke, editor of MailOnline, said, "We will soon be introducing features that will allow us to link easily and prominently to other sites when further recognition of source material is needed."
+Martin Clarke, editor of MailOnline, said: "We will soon be introducing features that will allow us to link easily and prominently to other sites when further recognition of source material is needed."

-In 2015, James King, who left the MailOnline after a year as a reporter, said that the editorial model of the Mail depended on "dishonesty, theft of copyrighted material, and sensationalism so absurd that it crosses into fabrication".
-King worked as a contractor, and declined a full-time job because he did not want to put his byline on his stories.

-Daily Mail Australia has been repeatedly and widely criticised by rival Australian news outlets, including Fairfax Media, News Corp Australia, ABC News, Nine Network, The New Zealand Herald and The Guardian Australia, for rewriting the work of their journalists despite employing 90 editorial staff as of November 2018.
+Daily Mail Australia has often been criticised by rival Australian news outlets, including Fairfax Media, News Corp Australia, ABC News, Nine Network, The New Zealand Herald and The Guardian Australia, for rewriting the work of their journalists despite employing 90 editorial staff as of November 2018.
 The Daily Mail has stated that other news outlets are threatened by their growing popularity and that they attribute their sources.
-In November 2018, media analysis television show Media Watch dedicated an entire program to criticising the Daily Mail.